-systems that sends and receives information from neighbors (during cycles) in order to return final outputs.
-This way, as mentioned in discussion 3.1, we can apply the tools from theoretical computer science and information theory - specially algorithmic information theory - on the study of how a systemic feature like complexity "behaves" as this system of interacting subsystems runs (see discussion 3.1).
-So, our central inquiry falls under investigating how much complexity emerges when subsystems are interacting compared to when they are running completely isolated from each other.
+As discussed in Section 2, one can understand the theory of algorithmic networks as a mathematical framework for studying interacting complex systems.
+However, we are limiting ourselves to deal with computable complex systems that send and receive information from neighbors (during cycles) in order to return final outputs.
+This way, as mentioned in discussion 3.1, we can apply the tools from theoretical computer science and information theory - specially algorithmic information theory - to the study of how a systemic feature like complexity "behaves" as this system of interacting subsystems runs (see discussion 3.1).
+So, our central inquiry falls under investigating how much complexity emerges when subsystems are interacting compared with the case in which they are running completely isolated from each other.

-We follow a consensual notion of emergence [28, 33, 37, 45, 58, 63] as a systemic feature or property that appears only when the system is analyzed (theoretically or through computer simulations) as a "whole".
-Thus, the algorithmic complexity (i.e., an irreducible number of bits of information) of a node/program's final output when networked35 minus the algorithmic complexity of a node/program's final output when isolated formally defines an irreducible quantity36 of information that emerges in respect to a node/program37 that belongs to an algorithmic network.
+We follow a consensual notion of emergence [9, 19, 19, 34, 36, 38, 46, 60, 65, 66] as a systemic feature or property that appears only when the system is analyzed (theoretically or empirically) as a "whole".
+Thus, the algorithmic complexity (i.e., an irreducible number of bits of information) of a node/program's final output when networked minus the algorithmic complexity of a node/program's final output when isolated formally defines an irreducible quantity of information that emerges in respect to a node/program that belongs to an algorithmic network.
 We call it as emergent algorithmic complexity (EAC) of a node/program.
-Note that if a system is analyzed as a separated - the subparts do not need to be necessarily apart from each other, but each part in this case would be taken as an object of investigation where no information enters or exits anyway - collection of "subparts", the EAC of a node/program will be always 0.
+Thus, note that if a system is analyzed as a separated collection of "subparts", the EAC of a node/program will be always 0.

 An important distinction is crucial: the EAC of a node/program must be not confused with EAC of the entire algorithmic network.
 Measuring the emergent algorithmic complexity of the algorithmic network taking into account every node/program "at the same time" is - as our intuition demands to be - mathematically different from looking at each individual final output's algorithmic complexity.
-For example, one may consider the algorithmic information of each node/program combined (in a non-trivial way) with the algorithmic information of the network's topology [18, 56, 85].
-Within the framework of algorithmic networks, this "whole" emergent algorithmic complexity can be formally captured by the joint algorithmic complexity of each node/program's final output when networked minus the joint algorithmic complexity of each node/program's final output when isolated.
-However, analyzing this systemic property is not of the scope of the present article and it will be a necessary future research.
-Specially in investigating different emergent complexity phase transitions as discussed in Subsection 4.2.
+For example, one may consider the algorithmic information of each node/program combined (in a non-trivial way) with the algorithmic information of the network's topology [20, 58, 88].
+Within the framework of algorithmic networks, this "whole" emergent